Patricia Kopatchinskaja's staged concert "Dies Irae", 2017 © Priska Ketterer / Lucerne Festival

 In her new staged concert Dona nobis pacem, Patricia Kopatchinskaja is concerned with a similarly transformative musical experience: shocked by the wars around the world that currently dominate the news, she imagined the concert hall as “a bunker where you seek shelter together, while the world outside is ending.”
 She wondered: “What is it like not to know what to expect?
 How long does it take for death to arrive?
 How do people who cannot protect themselves survive?
 I wanted to know what effect music has on us in such a situation.
 What music can be played and heard under such circumstances?
 What kinds of sounds can comfort us?
 What do we remember?
 What gives hope, what reflects fears, dreams, despair, anger?
 Do you sing a children’s song to yourself – or maybe say a prayer?
 And does music even make sense when you are fighting for your life?”

-Patricia Kopatchinskaja has therefore chosen works that reflect a wide range of different experiences of violence – historical and contemporary, military, religious, and racist.
+In collaboration with the Contemporary Leaders, Patricia Kopatchinskaja has therefore chosen works that reflect a wide range of different experiences of violence – historical and contemporary, military, religious, and racist.
 Here are three highlights:

 Composer Blaise Ubaldini